Homeomorphistic/University-projects/README.md

 ## **Valuation of portfolios [R]**

 Porfolio evaluation is establishing the value of each asset owned by the investment fund or entity.
 In case of this project the payment of liabilities was evaluated.
 It was done by constructing _**binary trees, pruned trees**_ and finaly _**random forrests**_.
 The project included practical side of statistics: _**imputation of missing data**_, rating models with _**Gini index**_ or _**logloss**_ and inferring on various plots like _**partial plot**_.

+## ** Bootstrapping [R]**

+Bootstrapping is method of resampling the data to estimate the properties of estimator.
+It is helpful when the distribution of statistic is not known.
+It can be used in a variety of statistical methods: hypothesis testing, statistical modeling, computing confidence intervals.
+This series of projects uses publicly available data about car crashes and wages to test out bootstrap methods.

 ## **Ski jumping database [PostgreSQL]**